Ecuador and Galapagos Multisport Quest - 10 days

-Included: Accommodations in tourist superior (comfort) hotels; meals as described; all adventure and protective equipment (including front-suspended deore mountain bikes, expedition kayaks, rafting equipment, gloves, helmets, water bottles, and dry bags); professional English-speaking guide; professional Galapagos naturalist guide; land, sea, and inter-island air transportation.
+Accommodations in Andean haciendas, hotels or lodges; all meals (B-breakfast, L-lunch, and D-dinner) as indicated; all adventure and protective equipment including Deore mountain bikes, expedition kayaks, rafting equipment, gloves, helmets, water bottles, and dry bags; professional English-speaking guide; professional Galapagos naturalist guide; land, sea, and inter-island air and boat transportation.

-Not Included: Airfare to/from Galapagos; INGALA Transit Card, Galapagos National Park Entrance Fee; other National Park entrance fees; hotel & restaurant beverages, tips, gratuities and personal expenses.
+Airfare to/from Galapagos; Galapagos National Park Entrance Fee; TCT Migration Control Card; hotel & restaurant beverages, guide tips or other gratuities and personal expenses.